d12frosted/elpa-mirror/stable-melpa/ac-geiser-readme.txt

+;;; Commentary:

-Provides one auto-complete source for Scheme projects using geiser.
+;; Provides one auto-complete source for Scheme projects using geiser.